OpenAgentsInc/v2/docs/knowledge/chat_refactor_log.md

 8. Implement message search functionality within threads

 This refactor improves the chat functionality by ensuring proper data persistence, error handling, and user feedback.
 It also sets the foundation for further enhancements to the chat system.

+### Lessons Learned

+- Always review existing code thoroughly before making changes
+- When refactoring, aim to enhance and extend functionality rather than replace it
+- Maintain clear documentation of changes and their rationale
+- Test thoroughly after making changes to ensure all existing functionality is preserved